Wisconsin Ecology 20th Annual Fall Symposium

-We are pleased to host Greg Asner as keynote speaker at the Fall Ecology Symposium on October 21 & 22, 2014.
+We are pleased to host Dr. Greg Asner as keynote speaker at the Wisconsin Ecology Fall Symposium on October 21 & 22, 2014.
 Asner is a Professor in the Department of Global Ecology at the Carnegie Institution for Science at Stanford University.

 His research centers on how human activities alter the composition and functioning of ecosystems at regional scales.
 Asner combines field work, airborne and satellite mapping, and computer simulation modeling to understand the response of ecosystems to land use and climate change.

 Asner explores the interactions between biodiversity, ecosystem structure and functioning, land use and climate change, with ongoing research and capacity building work on tropical deforestation and forest degradation, biological diversity at large geographic scales, and terrestrial biogeochemical processes.
 He develops scientific approaches and technologies for the investigation, management and conservation of ecosystems, including their carbon emissions, 3-D habitat, chemical functioning, and biological diversity.
 Asner leads the CLASlite forest monitoring project, Spectranomics biodiversity project and the Carnegie Airborne Observatory.